How to Help an Elderly Person Who’s Suffered a Fall

 • Tripping hazards

 Adapting the home environment to make it more accessible can help ease mobility and reduce the risk of another fall.
 Installing safety rails, widening doorways, and laying down non-slip flooring are some modifications that can be implemented.
+Additionally, consider setting up a medical care alert system, which can provide immediate assistance if another fall occurs.

 Furthermore, encourage the older adult to use canes, walkers, and wheelchairs to move around the home.